grattan/R_at_Grattan/docs/Style_guide.md

 # make ABS ed data graph
 ```

 If it's hard to concisely describe what your script does in a comment, that might be a sign that your script does too many things.
 Consider breaking your analysis into a series of scripts.
-See `Organising_Grattan_R_projects` for more on project organisation.
+See [Organising R Projects at Grattan](#organising-projects) for more.

 ## Comments